bespot/Antifraud-SDK-Android-Release/README.md

 ```

 ### Subscribe
-This method initializes a subscription to the periodic check process which runs in your app every ~5 seconds.
-You should only really use it if you wish to monitor how the user's device detected fraudulent state changes over time, and not for a user action.
+This method initializes a subscription to periodic detections, running at a configurable interval (as low as 1 second), which can be customized per application.
+It’s ideal for continuously monitoring changes in the device’s fraud detection state over time, rather than responding to specific user actions.
-The `subscribe` method uses a `FraudulentSessionObserver` callback which you can use for handling the Actions returned from our service or possible Failures.
+The `subscribe` method relies on a `FraudulentSessionObserver` callback to handle both the Actions returned by our service and any potential Failures.

 ```kotlin
 safeSdk.subscribe(object : FraudulentSessionObserver {
     override fun perform(action: Action, signature: String) {